Fordham University School of Law

-Fordham University School of Law is the law school of Fordham University.
-The school is located in Manhattan in New York City, and is one of eight ABA-approved law schools in that city.
-In 2013, 91% of the law school's first-time test takers passed the bar exam, placing the law schools' graduates as fifth-best at passing the New York bar exam among New York's 15 law schools.
+The Fordham University School of Law is the law school of Fordham University.
+The school is located in Manhattan and is one of the eight ABA-accredited law schools in New York City.
+According to the school's ABA-required disclosures, 88.12% of 2023 graduates obtained full-time, long-term, JD-required employment (i.e. as attorneys) nine months after graduation.

-According to Fordham University School of Law's 2014 ABA-required disclosures, 67.8% of the Class of 2014 obtained full-time, long-term, JD-required employment nine months after graduation.
-Fordham was ranked as the 37th best law school in the United States and 3rd for part-time law by U.S. News & World Report 2023 ranking and 24th globally in the 2021 edition of the Shanghai Ranking.
-In 2021, Above the Law magazine ranked Fordham 23rd among U.S. law schools for scholarly impact.
-For 2022 Above the Law ranked Fordham 28th among the top 50 law schools.

 Overview

-According to the information reported to the American Bar Association, 1,151 J.D. students attended Fordham Law in 2015–2016.
-There are 956 full-time students and 195 part-time students.
+1,335 J.D. students attend Fordham Law.
 Fordham Law also offers Master of Laws (LL.M.) degrees in the following specializations: Banking, Corporate, & Finance Law; Corporate Compliance; Fashion Law; Intellectual Property & Information Technology Law; International Business & Trade Law; International Dispute Resolution; International Law & Justice; and U.S. Law.
 LL.M. students can take a second concentration after finishing the first one by enrolling in a third semester.
 Fordham University offers a "3-3 Program" that allows students to earn a Bachelor of Arts or Bachelor of Science and a Juris Doctor in six years of study: three at Fordham College and three at Fordham Law.
 Fordham Law offers three joint degrees in conjunction with Fordham University's other graduate schools: J.D./M.A. in International Political Economy and Development; J.D./M.B.A.; and J.D./M.S.W.

-The School also offers a Master of Studies in Law (M.S.L.) degree with specializations in Corporate Compliance and Fashion Law, as well as a Doctor of Juridical Science (S.J.D.) degree, which is full-time, research-based and culminates in a dissertation of at least 50,000 words.
+The School also offers a Master of Studies in Law (M.S.L.) degree with specializations in Corporate Compliance and Fashion Law, and a Doctor of Juridical Science (S.J.D.) degree, which is research-based and culminates in a dissertation of at least 50,000 words.